 What's new in Microsoft Intune.
 This topic is updated with the monthly service update and weekly when, for example, apps such as the Company Portal app are released.

-Important service updates are also announced in the Office 365 management portal Message Center.
-If you install the companion Office 365 Admin mobile app, you can receive notifications on your mobile device.
-Learn more about how to work with the Office 365 Message Center.
+Important service updates are also announced in the Microsoft 365 admin center Message Center.
+If you install the companion Microsoft 365 Admin mobile app, you can receive notifications on your mobile device.
+Learn more about how to work with the Microsoft 365 Message Center.

 A few helpful hints:

-The messages in the Office 365 Message Center are targeted.
-This means that if your company doesn’t have an Intune for EDU offer, we won’t message you about Intune for EDU.
+The messages in the Microsoft 365 Message Center are targeted.
+This means that if your company doesn't have an Intune for EDU offer, we won't message you about Intune for EDU.

 Messages expire.
 For example, the notification that your service has been updated with a link to the What's New page will likely expire prior to the next service update notification.
 Otherwise, you'd have a large backlog of posts that may no longer be relevant.

-The Office 365 admin mobile app allows you to search through all the messages and to forward the notification if you wanted to share it with peers in your organization.
+The Microsoft 365 admin mobile app allows you to search through all the messages and to forward the notification if you wanted to share it with peers in your organization.